ARE YOU READY FOR WHAT TO EXPECT DURING LABOR?

 There are instances where this might not have happened or perhaps it does and you still manage to poop.

-When your final few pushes of labor start the contractions are much more intense.
-These contractions have to be very strong in order for your baby to be pushed out.
+When your final few pushes of labor start, the contractions are much more intense.
+These contractions have to be very strong in order for your baby to be pushed out and through the vagina.

 You might hear your midwife telling you to push down as though you are doing a big poo.